dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

      of this function can be used with concatenate to create pathnames of entities in the home directory.

+.. class:: <invalid-file-permissions-error>

+   Signals an error when the user has no permission to create, delete, read or write a file.

+   :superclasses: :class:`<file-error>`

+   :description:

+     Signals an error when you attempt to perform an operation on a file or directory that requires certain permissions, but the permissions set on the file are incorrect or insufficient for your operation.

 .. function:: link-target

    Returns the target of a symbolic link.